cederlys/svive-qmk/README.md

 Reverse engineering the keyboard
 ================================

 I've already done it for you.
-The result is in svive.matrix.
+The result is in full.matrix and mini.matrix.
 Q.txt may also be helpful if you need to locate the transistors, labeled Qnn or QXnn on the PCB.

+The behaviour of the Triton Mini keyboard using the stock firmware is documented in mini.stock-keycodes.txt.

 To see the pinout of the MCU, run